folio-org/curriculum/02_initialize_okapi_from_the_command_line.md

   It works
 ```

-In a production system, there will probably be a firewall that prevents direct access to the Okapi Module interfaces.
+In a production system, there would be a firewall that prevents direct access to the Okapi Module interfaces.
 Requests for Okapi Module services must go through the Okapi Gateway to ensure that access control and tenant restrictions are honored.

 ## Creating a tenant